caseykneale/ChemometricsTools.jl/README.md

 ChemometricsTools offers easy to use iterators for K-folds validation's, and moving window sampling/training.
 More advanced sampling methods, like Kennard Stone, are just a function call away.
 Convenience functions for interval selections, weighting regression ensembles, etc are also available.
 These allow for ensemble models like SIPLS, P-DS, P-OSC, etc to be built quickly.
 With the tools included both in this package and Base Julia, nothing should stand in your way.

 ### Regression Modeling
 This package features dozens of regression performance metrics, and a few built in plots (Bland Altman, QQ, Interval Overlays etc) are included.
 The list of regression methods currently includes: CLS, Ridge, Kernel Ridge, LS-SVM, PCR, PLS(1/2), ELM's, Regression Trees, Random Forest, Monotone Regression...
 More to come.
 Chemometricians love regressions!
+I've also added some convenience functions for univariate calibrations, standard addition experiments and some automated plot functions for them.

 ### Classification Modeling
 In-house classification encodings (one cold/one hot), and easy to retrieve global or multiclass performance statistics.
 ChemometricsTools currently includes: LDA/PCA with Gaussian discriminants, also Hierchical LDA, multinomial softmax/logistic regression, PLS-DA, K-NN, Gaussian Naive Bayes, Classification Trees, Random Forest, Probabilistic Neural Networks, LinearPerceptrons, and more to come.
 You can also conveniently dump classification statistics to LaTeX/CSV reports!

-### Multiway/Multilinear Modeling (Master only)
+### Multiway/Multilinear Modeling
-On master I've been working to fulfill an obvious gap in the available tooling.
+I've been working to fulfill an obvious gap in the available tooling.
 Standard methods for Tucker decomposition (HOSVD, and HOOI) have been included.
-Some preprocessing methods, and even an early view at multilinear PLS!
+Some preprocessing methods, and even an early view at multilinear PLS.
+There's a lot that could be done here, please feel free to contribute!

 ## Specialized tools?
 This package has tools for specialized fields of analysis'.
 For instance, fractional derivatives for the electrochemists (and the adventurous), a handful of smoothing methods for spectroscopists, curve resolution (unimodal and nonnegativity constraints available) for forensics, process fault detection methods, etc. There are certainly plans for other tools for analyzing chemical data that packages in other languages have seemingly left out.
 Stay tuned.